shijielaw/shijielaw.github.io/_publications/2023-08-01-paper-title-number-1.md

 <b>Citation:</b> Shijie Luo, He Li and Jianbin Huang.
 2023.
 Dynamic Group Link Prediction in Continuous-Time Interaction Network.
 In <i>Proceedings of the Thirty-Second International Joint Conference on Artificial Intelligence (IJCAI23)</i>.
 Pages 2233-2241, doi: 10.24963/ijcai.2023/248.

 Download this paper [here](https://www.ijcai.org/proceedings/2023/0248.pdf).
-You can also find [this paper](https://www.ijcai.org/proceedings/2023/248) in IJCAI2023 website.
+You can also find this paper in [IJCAI23 webpage](https://www.ijcai.org/proceedings/2023/248).